alirezag/difference-target-propagation/README.md

 ## Notes

-Loss normalization between Theano's original code and Torch packages are different and therefore the convergence of the model in Theano and Torch is different even when using identical metaparameters.

-I experimentally discovered that if I disable normalization in Torch and divide learning rates by 3 I get similar convergence speed to Theano implementation.
+Loss normalization in torch normalizes by batchsize and dimentions.
+To get identical results you need to turn off normalization and divide the loss by batchsize manually.
+You need to use the centered version of rmsprop to match original Theano results. optim.rmsprop doesn't offer this option so I extended it.
+The code is included here as a function.

 No momentum is used in the optimization.
 In each epoch, first the inverse model is trained on the entire dataset and then the forward model is trained (as in the original implementation).